 Step 1: Register Your Commitment

-Your first step to becoming involved in the Compact of Mayors is to submit a formal letter signed by the Mayor or chief elected official that illustrates your community’s desire to track and reduce emissions and develop a climate action plan.
-The Compact provides a very useful template and guidelines for drafting this letter.
+Your first step to becoming involved in the Covenant of Mayors is to submit a formal letter signed by the Mayor or chief elected official that illustrates your community’s desire to track and reduce emissions and develop a climate action plan.
+The Covenant website provides a very useful template and guidelines for drafting this letter.

-The Compact of Mayors also provides the Carbonn and CDP reporting platforms for communities to easily report and track their progress.
+The Global Covenant of Mayors also provides the Carbonn and CDP reporting platforms for communities to easily report and track their progress.
 Once you have submitted your letter of commitment to one of these platforms, you will receive your official “commitment” badge to share and demonstrate your climate action leadership.